 Increase Your Component and Trace High Density With Via-in-pad Technology

 I’ve got this awesome four-speaker stereo system with a subwoofer in my apartment that my neighbors love to hate.
 As much as I enjoy listening to music on this thing, the only part I hate is the mess of audio cords that hide behind the speakers.
 The last time I tried to clean behind my system, I nearly ripped out some of the audio cords.
-If only routing my high density of audio cords was as easy as routing traces on an HDI PCB.
+If only routing my high density of audio cords was as easy as routing traces on an HDI printed circuit board.

 When to Use Via-in-pad Design

 Some designers will tell you to avoid via-in-pad design.
 The reality is that in pad vias, just like any other via structure, are useful tools in some situations.
-The metal pad around the edge of the via dissipates heat and helps with circuit board thermal management.
+The metal pad around the edge of the via dissipates heat and helps with circuit board thermal pad management.
 The pads also allow you to make connections with passive components SMTs, or ICs, and the nearby via hole allows routing to deeper layers and helps keep component density high.

 Aside from increasing interconnect density and allowing routing in lower layers, Altium via in pad design also reduces inductance at connections.
 Via-in-pad design is typically used with fine pitch BGAs and offers some advantages over the usual dog bone-type fanout.
 The space savings offered by via-in-pad design can also help designers reduce the layer count.

-Via-in-pad plated over (VIPPO) design is one technique that allows soldering to in-pad vias with a small cross-section.
+Via-in-pad plated over (VIPPO) design is one technique that allows a solder mask and soldering to in-pad vias with a small cross-section.
 Vias can be plugged with a cured epoxy material in VIPPO design.
 First, a standard plating process is used to coat the inside of the via.
 After copper plating and filling with epoxy, the filled hole is capped with a copper pad.
 Electronic components can then be soldered directly to the VIPPO pad.

 The terms via-in-pad and VIPPO are sometimes used interchangeably.
 Via-in-pad design used for direct soldering should be filled with an epoxy to prevent wicking through the via hole, just as in VIPPO.
 The epoxy used to plug the via can be either conductive or non-conductive.